-- > On June 22, 2015, the Company announced the commencement of enrollment for the thirteenth cohort in the Polish Phase I/II clinical study of its lung cancer drug candidate L-DOS47. - > On May 19, 2015, the Company announced the appointment of The Trout Group as investor relations advisors. - ➤ On April 29, 2015, the Company announced the closing of the second tranche private placement for net proceeds of approximately \$3,100,000.
+- On June 22, 2015, the Company announced the commencement of enrollment for the thirteenth cohort in the Polish Phase I/II clinical study of its lung cancer drug candidate L-DOS47. - > On May 19, 2015, the Company announced the appointment of The Trout Group as investor relations advisors. - On April 29, 2015, the Company announced the closing of the second tranche of a private placement for net proceeds of approximately \$3,100,000.
 The terms of the private placement are for the purchase of common shares at \$1.10 per share and include one warrant per share at an exercise price of \$1.54 and have an expiry of five years from the date of issue.
 Together with the previously announced closing of a separate private placement on April 1, 2015, the total amount raised during this round of financing was approximately \$8,300,000. - On April 22, 2015, the Company provided an update of the U.S. Phase I clinical study, which included the dosing of the first patient and the initiation of three clinical centres: The University of Texas, M.D.
-Anderson Cancer Center; Penn State Milton S. Hershey Medical Center and the University Hospitals Case Medical Center.
+Anderson Cancer Center; Penn State Milton S. Hershey Medical Center and the University Hospitals Case Medical Center. - On April 7, 2015, the Company announced the commencement of enrollment for the twelfth cohort in the Polish Phase I/II clinical study of its lung cancer drug candidate L-DOS47. - On March 16 and April 1, 2015, the Company announced the closing of two tranches of a private placement for aggregate net proceeds of \$9.1 million. - On February 17, 2015, the Company announced the commencement of enrollment for the eleventh cohort in the Polish Phase I/II clinical study of its lung cancer drug candidate L-DOS47.

-- > On April 7, 2015, the Company announced the commencement of enrollment for the twelfth cohort in the Polish Phase I/II clinical study of its lung cancer drug candidate L-DOS47. - On March 16, 2015, the Company announced receipt of subscription agreements for net proceeds of approximately \$5,200,000.
-The terms of the private placement are for the purchase of common shares at \$1.10 per share and include one warrant per share at an exercise price of \$1.54 and have an expiry of five years from the date of issue.
-The Company, on April 1, 2015 announced the closing of the first tranche of private placement subscriptions in addition to having received a net \$3,900,000 in additional private placement subscriptions for a net total of \$9,100,000. - > On February 17, 2015, the Company announced the commencement of enrollment for the eleventh cohort in the Polish Phase I/II clinical study of its lung cancer drug candidate L-DOS47. - On December 22, 2014, the Company announced the initiation of its first clinical site for the U.S. Phase I study of L-DOS47 in combination with pemetrexed/carboplatin in patients with Stage 4 recurrent or metastatics non-squamous NSCLC at the University of Texas, M.D.
+- On December 22, 2014, the Company announced the initiation of its first clinical site for the U.S. Phase I study of L-DOS47 in combination with pemetrexed/carboplatin in patients with Stage 4 recurrent or metastatics nonsquamous NSCLC at the University of Texas, M.D.
 Andersen Cancer Centre. - On December 18, 2014, at the Company's annual general meeting, Messrs.
 Yvon Bastien, Sylwester Cacek, Slawomir Majewski, Marek Orlowski, Sven Rohmann, Robert A. Verhagen and Stacy L. Wills were elected to the Board by shareholders. - On December 12, 2014, the Company announced that it had retained the advisory services of Cantor Fitzgerald & Co. to assist the Company in exploring growth opportunities. - On September 30, 2014, the Company announced the completion of a further interim data review for the first eight cohorts for the LDOS002 study.
 The review included all available data, including patient demographics, safety assessments, PK data, immunogenicity and radiological tumour assessments.
-The following observations were made: - > adverse events reported are those expected for investigational product and population under study: - no DLTs have been reported; - stable disease observed in radiological assessments of 12 of 24 (50%) of patients treated; and - > two patients completed six cycles of treatment each.
+The following observations were made: - > adverse events reported are those expected for investigational product and population under study; - no DLTs have been reported; - > stable disease observed in radiological assessments of 12 of 24 (50%) of patients treated; and - two patients completed six cycles of treatment each.